micmejia/bible-dump/NKJV/Amos/Amos 8.md

 "In that day the fair virgins And strong young men Shall faint from thirst.

 ###### 14
-Those who swear by the [^e]sin of Samaria, Who say, 'As your god lives, O Dan!'
+Those who swear by the sin of Samaria, Who say, 'As your god lives, O Dan!'
 And, 'As the way of Beersheba lives!'
 They shall fall and never rise again."